-3.01 Work Permit Application:

-(a) The Employer must apply for a Work Permit in the applicable form attached to this Agreement and the Employee shall not commence work in Western Canada
+- 3.01 Work Permit Application: - (a) The Employer must apply for a Work Permit in the applicable form attached to this Agreement and the Employee shall not commence work in Western Canada until the Employer has a copy of the Work Permit signed by the Employee and endorsed by the Union.

-- until the Employer has a copy of the Work Permit signed by the Employee and endorsed by the Union. - (b) The properly filled out Union Work Permit Application, signed by the Employee, must be accompanied by the following information prior to the Union's consideration of such a request: - i.
+- (b) The properly filled out Union Work Permit Application, signed by the Employee, must be accompanied by the following information prior to the Union's consideration of such a request: - i.
 The reasons for the necessity of that individual being permitted. - ii.
 A list of credits/credentials/professional awards and achievements and/or a professional resume of the requested permittee. - iii.
 Proof of the requested permittee's union affiliation(s) and standing if applicable. - (c) All permit requests for employees who are not members of the Union must be submitted with at least five (5) working days' notice prior to the call.
-If there is no response to an application within five (5) working days from the date of submission, the application will be deemed granted. - (d) All work permits granted under Article 3.03 will not result in the hiring of a counterpart position under Article 3.05. - (e) The Employer hiring any person not represented by the Union for any job classification described in the Appendix to this Agreement shall secure a Work Permit from the Union and if necessary, secure clearance from the Human Resources Development Canada (HRDC) in cooperation with the Union. - (f) The rates, conditions, and/or terms of this Agreement must be fully met, except when another collective agreement applies which does not diminish the terms of this Agreement. - (g) The Employer also agrees to deduct an additional four percent (4%) of gross wages from each Employee who is not a member of an IATSE Local and remit weekly as permit fees to the Union. - (h) No permit fees shall be deducted from trainees dispatched by the Union. - 3.02 n/a

-3.03 Qualified Permits:
+If there is no response to an application within five (5) working days from the date of submission, the application will be deemed granted. - (d) All work permits granted under Article 3.03 will not result in the hiring of a counterpart position under Article 3.05. - (e) The Employer hiring any person not represented by the Union for any job classification described in the Appendix to this Agreement shall secure a Work Permit from the Union and if necessary, secure clearance from the Human Resources Development Canada (HRDC) in cooperation with the Union. - (f) The rates, conditions, and/or terms of this Agreement must be fully met, except when another collective agreement applies which does not diminish the terms of this Agreement. - (g) The Employer also agrees to deduct an additional four percent (4%) of gross wages from each Employee who is not a member of an IATSE Local and remit weekly as permit fees to the Union. - (h) No permit fees shall be deducted from trainees dispatched by the Union. - (i) The Employer agrees to pay administration fees per Article 1.24 for all Permittees working under the Agreement and remit weekly as administration fees to the Union. - 3.02 n/a - 3.03 Qualified Permits: